lkc9015/CRUD_App/README.md

 # CRUD_App
 CRUD application

-Welcome to Lee Crud App!
+Welcome to Lee's Crud App!

 There are five useful functions you can use through this app.
 It will help you manage your store effectively and efficiently!